MilanGajanovic/EmployeeWebAPI/README.md

-Still in progress,request MS SQL to work
+Still in progress,MS SQL database required to work